LaifsV1/YUP/README.md

 ## Usage

 To use the tool, run `proof_checker.exe` from the command-line on a target proof file.
-By default, the extension for proof files is ".proof". e.g.
+By default, the extension for proof files is `.proof`. e.g.

     .\proof_checker.exe "testing\test_proof.proof"